Jmarlotte/CellSociety_CellularAutomataSimulator/README.md

 Yilun: None in simulation and IO part, to the best of my knowledge.

-The line graph is not getting accurate cell counts.
+The line graph does not reflect accurate cell counts.

 ####any extra features included in the project